EvanHofmeister/Housing-Wealth-Pipeline/readme.md

 `prefect agent start -p 'default-agent-pool'`

-This code could either be scheduled through the Prefect GUI or with a simple schedule set by CRON:
+This code could either be scheduled through the Prefect GUI or with a simple schedule set by CRON.
+The below is scheduled to run on the first of every month:

 `prefect deployment build prefect/parent_flow.py:etl_parent_flow -n avm_scheduled --cron "0 0 1 * *" -a`